SmallNic/project_one/readme.md

 FlashCards App

-We're going to be building a FlashCard management application, which allows a user to create, read, update and delete flashcards.
+This FlashCard management application allows a user to create, read, update and delete flashcards.

 Menu:
 When starting the application, the user has the following options: